Anthony T. Kahoʻohanohano: Korean War

-US Army

-Distinguished Service Cross

-By September 1, 1951, he was serving in Korea as a private first class with Company H, 2nd Battalion, 17th Infantry Regiment, 7th Infantry Division.
+By September 1, 1951, Kahoʻohanohano was serving in Korea as a private first class with Company H, 2nd Battalion, 17th Infantry Regiment, 7th Infantry Division.
 On that day, near Chup'a-ri, he was in charge of a machine gun squad tasked with supporting another company.
 When a numerically superior enemy force launched an attack, he and his squad withdrew to a more defensible position.
 Although wounded in the shoulder, Kahoʻohanohano ordered his men to hold their ground while he gathered ammunition and returned to their original post.
 From that position, he single-handedly held off the enemy advance, fighting hand to hand with an entrenching tool after running out of ammunition, until he was killed.
 An American counter-attack later retook the position and found thirteen dead Chinese soldiers around Kahoʻohanohano's body.
 For these actions, he was posthumously awarded the U.S. Army's second-highest military decoration, the Distinguished Service Cross.

 The medal was presented to his parents in 1952 on Maui.

 Medal of Honor recommendation

-In the late 1990s, Kahoʻohanohano's brother, Abel Kahoʻohanohano, Sr., began an effort to have the Distinguished Service Cross upgraded.
+In the late 1990s, Kahoʻohanohano's brother, Abel Kahoʻohanohano, Sr., began an effort to have the Distinguished Service Cross upgraded to the Medal of Honor.
 Abel's son George took up the cause after his father's death.
 After an unsuccessful Medal of Honor nomination in 2001 by Representative Patsy Mink, which was rejected by the Army, the family enlisted the help of Senator Daniel Akaka.
 Akaka nominated Kahoʻohanohano for the medal again, and in March 2009 was informed by Secretary of the Army Pete Geren that, after "careful, personal consideration", the request had been approved.
 A provision making the upgrade official was included in the 2010 National Defense Authorization Act (H.R.
 2647), signed into law by President Barack Obama on October 28, 2009.

 The Medal of Honor was formally presented to the Kahoʻohanohano family at a White House ceremony on May 2, 2011.